GAM-team/GAM/docs/Users-Drive-Copy-Move.md

 * `depth -1` - all files and folders in the top folder and below are copied; this is the default.
 * `depth 0` - the files or folders in the top folder are copied, no descendants of folders are copied.
 * `depth N` - the files and folders within the top folder and those files and folders N levels below the top folder are copied.

+### This option handles special cases where you want to prevent selected files/folders from being copied.
+* `skipids <DriveFileEntity>` - Do not copy files/folders with the specified IDs.

 ### By default, when recursively copying a top folder, all sub files, folders and shortcuts are copied, subject to the `depth` option.
 You can specify whether sub files, folders and shortcuts are copied.
 If sub folders are not copied, their contents are not copied.